WatershedsWildfireResearchCollaborative/USUAL/README.md

 - ArcGIS Pro w/ Spatial Analyst and 3D Analyst license

-### Accessing Toolkit
+### Accessing Toolkit/Quick Start Guide

 1) Clone or download the repository
+2) Unzip folder if using direct download
-2) Open ArcGIS Pro
+3) Open ArcGIS Pro
-3) Use Catalog to navigate to the toolkit
+4) Use Catalog to navigate to the toolkit
-4) From here each tool can be opened and run
+5) From here each tool can be opened and run

 ### Recommended Citation
 Manuscript in revision in Environmental Modeling and Software